 When it comes to helping those with learning disabilities, there are two important uses for a will;

 1. Wills to provide for those with learning disabilities

 2. Wills made by those with learning disabilities themselves

 We prepare Wills for clients throughout Wiltshire, Hampshire and Dorset and further afield – from our four offices in Salisbury, Andover, Fordingbridge and Amesbury.

 And we offer FREE initial advice on the phone about wills and trusts.
-Call us today for a no strings attached conversation to put your mind at rest
+Call us on FREEPHONE 0800 1404544 or one of our local office numbers [see below] for a no strings attached conversation to put your mind at rest

 PROVIDING FOR PEOPLE WITH LEARNING DISABILITIES

 If your child has learning disabilities, then you will have particular worries about how best to provide for them after your death.
 We hope that this page will help to address those worries.